 • Art Deco, palm tree & pastel decor, i.e. Miami Modern.
 Just because there are palm trees doesn’t make it Tiki.
 That’s a whole other thing.
 A very kool thing, but a whole other thing.

 • Chinese or other oriental decor, although Tiki borrows from those styles (especially for the food!).
-I’ve seen Chinese and Japanese elements worked into
+Chinese and Japanese elements worked into the overall Tiki theme is good.

 • People who wear Hawaiian shirts with shorts, black socks and sandals.
 No.